This Discussion channel is currently closed.

 Default_avatar

-Tony Damico about 8 years ago
+Tony Damico over 8 years ago

 We ought to use local government purchasing to urge the kind of food system we want to see, and to encourage private institutions to improve their procurement.
 Long Beach should consider adopting a Good Food Purchasing plan - a policy that increases standards for city-level food procurement.
 Los Angeles and a handful of cities are on the cutting edge of adopting this policy, which has already had a major impact!
 We have to seek policies that connect "green lifestyle" to other critical values - like , including key values of local business, nutrition, animal welfare, and a valued workforce.
 More info on the ground work we've done toward such a policy here: http://lbfresh.org/opportunities/good-food-purchasing-policy/